I Know You're Married But I've Got Feelings Too

-I Know You're Married But I've Got Feelings Too is the second full-length album of Canadian-American singer-songwriter Martha Wainwright.
+I Know You're Married But I've Got Feelings Too is the second full-length album of Canadian singer-songwriter Martha Wainwright.
 It was released in Australia on May 10, 2008, with other countries to follow.
 The 14-track album features 12 original tracks and cover versions of Pink Floyd's "See Emily Play" and, as a bonus track in some countries, the Eurythmics' "Love Is a Stranger".

 The Australian release included a limited edition digipak with additional images and the bonus track.
 "Comin' Tonight" was released as an iTunes exclusive download in Australia in April 2008.